PedroMartinSteenstrup/airpr_to_slack/README.md

 # Improvement needed
 1. At the moment, the script only fetches 1 item at a time, by checking if the id of the latest available article is higher than the previously recorded one.
 This obviously would fail to fetch all articles in the event that 2 articles were added to the AirPR analyst simultaneously.
 One possibility would be to record all fetched article id's and have the readlines() go through the full list, and if missing, post content.

+2. <strong>Keyword</strong> is forwarded in the field 'summary' and doesn't look very neat